ZekDaniels/GeminiAIApp/README.md

 # GeminiAIApp
-A FastAPI-based backend to upload, process PDFs, and chat using LLMs.
+A FastAPI-based backend to upload, process Integrations, and chat using LLMs.

 ## Features
 - Upload PDF files